shohei-kojima/integrated_HHV6_recon/README.md

-# 5. preparing virus genome reference file
+# 5. preparing virus genome reference file (required only when running GitHub scripts, not required to run the Singularity container)

 ###  prepare virus genome reference file
 This tool requires a virus reference genome.
 This file can be downloaded from NCBI.